scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 -------------------

 The SciPy project welcomes and encourages participation by everyone.
-We are committed to being a community that everyone feels good about joining.
-Although we may not be able to satisfy everyone, we will always work to treat everyone well.
+We are committed to being a community that everyone enjoys being part of.
+Although we may not always be able to accommodate each individual's preferences, we try our best to treat everyone kindly.

 No matter how you identify yourself or how others perceive you: we welcome you.
 Though no list can hope to be comprehensive, we explicitly honour diversity in: